 Semi-Synthetic fluids

-Semi-synthetic fluids have 5-20% of oil in order to ease in lubrication.
+Semi-synthetic fluids have 5-20% of oil to ease lubrication.
 So semi-synthetic fluids help in both cooling and lubrication.

 Solid lubricants